 Read our MYSA Review or join this wine club.

 Vinesse Sparkling Wine Club

-Vinesse offers a variety of wine clubs, some of which we’re frankly not impressed with.
-But for years now (at least 10 of them) our favorite wine club from them is their Sparkling Wine Club.
-We get regular shipments and we never receive something we’ve seen on a grocery store shelf, or even a wine store shelf.
+Vinesse offers a variety of wine clubs, some of which I’m frankly not impressed with.
+But for years now (at least 10 of them) my favorite wine club from them is their Sparkling Wine Club.
+I get regular shipments and I never receive something I’ve seen on a grocery store shelf, or even a wine store shelf.

 Each shipment includes an affordable sparkler from somewhere in the world, a high-quality sparkler, usually from France, and a true Champagne.
 Bubbles should not be reserved for special occasions and this wine club is the perfect antidote to boring wine.